A Visual Guide to Science Safety Symbols in a LaboratoryRyan White

 Optical Radiation Hazard

-Ultraviolet radiation, visible light and infrared radiation all fall under the umbrella of optical radiation.
-This type of radiation requires correct protective clothing and equipment when in use.
+Stay Safe: Protective clothing and equipment is necessary when dealing with optical radiation.
 In particular, radiation-producing lasers must have the beam path for the laser system enclosed, and users should double check to ensure there are no unwanted reflections before using the laser.